OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ## Supported events

 The following table lists events that are currently supported.
 When an event is raised, the handler receives an `event` object which may include details specific to the type of event.
-The **Event-specific JSON** column includes a link to the related object where applicable and notes the supported clients for each event.
+The **Event-specific JSON** column includes a link to the related object where applicable.
+The table also notes the supported clients for each event.

 > [!IMPORTANT]
 > Events still in preview may only be available with a Microsoft 365 subscription in Outlook on the web and on Windows.
 For more details, see [How to preview](#how-to-preview) in this article.
 Preview events shouldn't be used in production add-ins.